Well it's good-by to the Navy and hello civilian life.

 UPDATE: As of mid-2014, we have sold our Las Vegas home and purchased a 20-acre parcel in Utah.
 We bought the property in March 2013, finished developing it in April 2014, and moved in in late May 2014.
 It is off grid, so our power is solar (w/backup generator), water is from a well, and we have a septic tank system.
 It is up at an elevation of 5800 feet, so we get some snow in the winter, but the summers are mild, which is a plus after living in Las Vegas for 14 years.
 We have a wood stove that keeps it nice and cozy on cold winter days and nights.
 It is about 12 miles from a small town, and it is very secluded and quiet like we wanted.
 Our son will also build on the property when he retires in 2017.

 Me, and Ollie North, taken at the Sean Hannity Freedom Concert May 2008.

-in phone systems software sales and training.
+Our daughter lives in Southern California - she's in phone systems software sales and training.
 Our son is in law enforcement - 23 year veteran police officer.